ljsmalbil/CBondYields/README.md

 # CBondYields
-This is a C++ version of an earlier project.
+This is a C version of an earlier project.